esstringbean/Tenjin/README.md

 - [`retriever/`](retriever): Code base to run retrieval offline & host retrieval servers for online retrieval.

 For automatic and human evaluations, please check the following repositories.
-- To run evaluations on **ScholarQABench**, please check the [ScholarQABench](https://github.com/AkariAsai/ScholarQABench/) repository.
+- To run evaluations on **TenjinQABench**, please check the [TenjinQABench](https://github.com/esstringbean/TenjinQABench/) repository.
-- For our human evaluation interfaces as well as the results, please check the [Tenjin_ExpertEval](https://github.com/AkariAsai/OpenScholar_ExpertEval) repository.
+- For our human evaluation interfaces as well as the results, this will be coming soon, please check the [Tenjin_ExpertEval] repository when pushed.

 ## Installation
 To run Tenjin inference, please ensure that all necessary libraries are installed.